 Year = {2010}}

 We present an O(N^4) time algorithm for computing conditional feature covariance in edge-factored conditional random fields (CRFs) over non-projective dependency trees.
-Applications of this
+Applications of this algorithm include more efficient Generalized Expectation (GE) parameter estimation.

 @techreport{druck09covariance,